openkruise/openkruise.io/versioned_docs/version-v1.3/user-manuals/sidecarset.md

 Based on this feature, users can address the risk of SidecarSet publishing due to scaling and rolling workload.

-**Note: SidecarSet records ControllerRevision in the same namespace as Kruse Manager.
+**Note: SidecarSet records ControllerRevision in the same namespace as Kruise Manager.
 You can execute `kubectl get controllerrevisions -n kruise-system -l kruise.io/sidecarset-name=<your-sidecarset-name>` to list the ControllerRevisions of your SidecarSet.
 Moreover, the ControllerRevision name of current SidecarSet revision is shown in `status.latestRevision` field, so you can record it very easily.**

 #### select revision via ControllerRevision name
 ```yaml